kib3tbrian/kib3tbrian/README.md

 ### 🚧 What I'm Building

-> Founder @ **Nogeybix Labs** — I architect and ship full products for clients and as side projects.
-Most repos are private but I'm happy to share live walkthroughs of private repos on request.
+> Founder @ **Nogeybix Labs** where we architect and ship full products for clients and as side projects.
+Most repos are private but I'm happy to share live walkthroughs of these repos on request.

 <br>